 Reimbursement

 Your travel costs including airfare and train to Gwangju(광주) will be reimbursed by Asian Culture Center.
 Following some paperwork, the sum will be transferred to your bank account (not paid by cash).
+It will take more or less one month after the conference.